evcorona/neoeducate-admin-app/README.md

 # Welcome to NeoEducate Admin Portal
 This project runs CRUD operations on a database.

-All requests are sent to the [API Developed](https://github.com/veroxcrown/neoeducate-admin-api)
+All requests are sent to the [API Developed - BackEnd](https://github.com/veroxcrown/neoeducate-admin-api)

 ## Development tools